top of page

 Qualifications and Skills

 Trauma therapists typically hold advanced degrees in psychology or counseling and have completed specialized training in trauma-focused therapies.
 They must demonstrate empathy, patience, and strong communication skills to support their patients effectively.
-Additionally, they should stay updated on the latest research and techniques in trauma therapy.
+Additionally, they should stay updated on

 Creating a Safe Environment